Call us 203-307-5500

 A few determined babies figure out that rolling is the fastest way to get where they want to go.
 While it’s not technically crawling, it shows motivation, body awareness, and coordination.

-How Tummy Time Builds the Foundation for Crawling
+Why Tummy Time Is Key for Crawling

 If there’s one thing early childhood development experts agree on, it’s that tummy time matters.
 The connection between supervised belly-down play and crawling readiness is well established.